harvester/docs/docs/advanced/settings.md

 _Available as of v1.2.0_

-If you install third-party CSI drivers in the Harvester cluster, you must configure some necessary information through this setting before using **Backup/Snapshot** related features.
+If you install third-party CSI drivers in the Harvester cluster, you must configure some necessary information through this setting before using **Backup & Snapshot** related features.

 Default:
 ```